scare-scale/ScareScale/src/content/movie/nosferatu-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /fYnEbgoNCxW9kL0IgOgtJb9JTBU.jpg
+synopsis: "A gothic tale of obsession between a haunted young woman and the terrifying vampire infatuated with her, causing untold horror in its wake."
 ---
-A gothic tale of obsession between a haunted young woman and the terrifying vampire infatuated with her, causing untold horror in its wake.